Eisa01/mpv-scripts/README.md

 	 - [SmartCopyPaste To-Do List](https://github.com/Eisa01/mpv-scripts#SmartCopyPaste-To-Do-List)
 	 - [SmartCopyPaste-Basic Changelog](https://github.com/Eisa01/mpv-scripts#SmartCopyPaste-Basic-Changelog)
 	 - [SmartCopyPaste-Pro Changelog](https://github.com/Eisa01/mpv-scripts#SmartCopyPaste-Pro-Changelog)
 # SmartCopyPaste Script
 SmartCopyPaste is a script for mpv media player, the script adds a very smart copy paste experience to mpv.
 It gives mpv the ability to load videos simply by pasting them directly into mpv.
 It also gives you the option to quickly resume video by pasting or opening a copied video. "copying the video you are currently playing creates a bookmark point in clipboard that detects the video and its time, which gives the option to resume watching upon pasting or opening the copied video".
 SmartCopyPaste works whether the video is a URL or it is a video you have locally.
 Additionally, there are two versions of SmartCopyPaste, a **basic** version, and a **pro** version.
 The pro version contain additional features to save your clipboard giving the option to paste at any time even if clipboard was overwritten or cleared.
 More details about SmartCopyPaste are explained in the sections below.
 To use it, either download *`smartcopypaste-basic.lua`* **or** *`smartcopypaste-pro.lua`* file into your `mpv/scripts/` directory.
 ### SmartCopyPaste (Basic AND Pro) Features
-Section contain SmartCopyPaste features that are both in the basic and pro version.
-**Features:**
  - **URL Paste Feature:** Copy any video URL from anywhere and play it by pressing **[ctrl]+[v]** directly into mpv
 	- *Before accepting paste:*
 		- It checks if the pasted URL contains a supported video extension such as **mp4**